Vicman2/Vicman2/README.md

 ### Hi Dear 👋,
-My name is Offordile Chimaobi Victor 😊
+My name is Chimaobi Victor Offordile😊

 A Software Enginner

 I am also a  mathematician 📈

 A fullstack web developer (Backend heavy)

-Basketball is the cool game for me.

 English is what I speak fluently.